OP-DSL/OPS/doc/installation.md

 ## Obtaining OPS

-## Build OPS back-end libraries example applications
+## Build OPS back-end libraries and example applications
 ### Using cmake
 #### Build the library and example applications together